Select a program of interest and we’ll connect you with trade schools that match your goals.

 While Vermont does not have a state licensing process for medical assistants, here’s the pathway most students follow:

-According to the U.S. Bureau of Labor Statistics, medical assistants are in steady demand in healthcare facilities nationwide.
+According to the U.S. Bureau of Labor Statistics, medical assistants have ongoing hiring needs in healthcare facilities nationwide.
 That trend is also true in Vermont.1

 Many Vermont employers will consider candidates without certification if they have strong on-the-job experience, but certified candidates often have more job options and may advance faster.